AbdullahAsad14/smart-supply/readme.md

 ## ⚙️ Setting Up The Project

-Clone the project repository from `https://github.com/abdullahasad14/smart-supply`.
+Clone the project repository by running `git clone https://github.com/abdullahasad14/smart-supply.git`

 **Note**: If you face any permission issues while running the following commands, add `sudo` at the start.